 If Damage Is Severe

-If your device is irreparably damaged from battery corrosion due to battery defect, often the battery manufacturer will replace the item or repair the damage for free.
+If your device is irreparably damaged from battery corrosion due to a battery defect, the battery manufacturer might replace the item or repair the damage.
 You will have to pay to send the device to the company.
+Popular battery companies:

 Take Safety Precautions